jgraph/www.diagrams.net-source/doc/faq/configure-diagram-editor.md

 * ``settingsName``: Specifies a name for storing user settings, usually in embed mode, in the form .{name}-config, in local storage.

+* ``shareCursorPosition``: Specifies the default value for shared cursors in real-time collaboration.
+Default is false.

 ## Additional options for Confluence Server and Data Center

 * ``inplaceedits``: Disables the ability to launch the diagram editor from the viewer if set to ``false``.
 The default is ``true`` (8.3.13 and later).